lfarroco/news-radar/README.md

 # News Radar

+This is an experiment on using AI to generate news articles.

 Steps:

 1 - Scanner Collects top items in a given URL Results are stored in a database and each item is marked as "pending"